ronaldbradford/cli_explorer/INSTALL.md

 ## Verifying the API Endpoint

-After you have a working environment you can verify the API endpoint with:
+After you have a working environment you can start the API endpoint with:

 ```
 python /var/www/cli_explorer/api/api.py
 ```

-This command will provide stdout statup and requests like:
+This command will provide stdout for the startup and requests like:

 ```
 * Running on http://127.0.0.1:4242/ (Press CTRL+C to quit)
 * Restarting with stat
 ```

 In a different session you can validate the API endpoint is working with: